CloudNativeStudyGroup/Linux-Foundation-Coupons/README.md

-# Linux-Foundation-Coupons - As of October 2024
+# Linux-Foundation-Coupons - As of November 2024
 🎉 Linux Foundation Training & Certification Discounts